itacarobotics/.github/profile/README.md

-# iTaca Robotics
+# itaca robotics
 ## About
-Based in Italy, iTaca Robotics aims to develope opensource robotic arms for educational puorposes.
+Based in Italy, itaca robotics aims to develope opensource robotic arms for educational puorposes.